DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 - **DeXtral** (the huge module) either as voice synthesizer **AND** as full DX7 voice (sound) editor for sound design.
 - **DeXtral Kompakt** module, as voice synthesizer for final production in your rack (mainly to save space!).

-:information_source: Both _DeXtral_ and _DeXtral Kompakt_ modules are capable to create/edit the modulation matrix, for each voice, save/load single-voice **.6opvoice** files, save/load 32-voice cartridge **.6opcart** files, and save/load full synthesizer **.6opsynth** files.
+:information_source: Both _DeXtral_ and _DeXtral Kompakt_ modules are capable to create/edit the modulation matrix, for each voice, save/load single-voice **.dexvoice** files, save/load 32-voice cartridge **.dexcart** files, and save/load full synthesizer **.dexsynth** files.
 However, the _DeXtral Kompakt_ module cannot edit DX7 synthesizer parameters, and cannot export to DX7 SysEx files, otherwise, they're no more signifiant differences between both modules!

 ---